OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_nonpenalized/README.md

 2. Data_preprocessing
 This folder contains instructions on how to analyse your data before running a vertically distributed logistic regression model.

-3. Data_postprocessing
-This folder contains instructions on how to analyse your data after running the code of a a vertically distributed logistic regression model.

 ## Data requirements